-In this activity, experienced teachers will have the opportunity of knowing and understand how experienced teachers can provide useful feedback to generate change in beginning teachers' behaviour and decision-making.
+In this activity, teachers mentors will have the opportunity of knowing and understand how teachers mentors can provide useful feedback to generate change in teachers mentees' behaviour and decision-making.

-Following a brief presentation on key aspects to be considered while providing feedback, the group of experienced teachers will have the opportunity of simulating situations where an experienced teacher will provide feedback following the guidelines provided.
+Following a brief presentation on key aspects to be considered while providing feedback, the group of teachers mentors will have the opportunity of simulating situations where a teacher mentor will provide feedback following the guidelines provided.